zaiisao/Documentation/en/Audio Broadcast/interop_android_audio.md

 ## Considerations
 * The settings must be adjusted on both the mobile device and the web browser/app to enable interoperability.
 * Use this function only when the channel is in the live broadcast profile.
 Interoperability is enabled by default in the communication profile.
-* Given known test experience, if your scenario involves Safari, we recommend setting codec at the Web Client as h264; otherwise, set it as vp8.
+* Given known test experience, if your scenario involves Safari, we recommend setting `codec` at the Web Client as `h264`; otherwise, set it as `vp8`.